merely-useful/py-rse/index.md

     Make does nothing.

 In the first two cases,
-Make prints the commands it runs along with anything those command prints to the screen via \gref{standard output}{stdout} or \gref{standard error}{stderr}.
+Make prints the commands it runs, along with anything those commands print to the screen via \gref{standard output}{stdout} or \gref{standard error}{stderr}.
 There is no screen output in this case, so we only see the command.